-Our Associated farming operations in Yuma, Arizona sources water from the Colorado River through the YMIDD, where we have access to approximately 11,700 acre feet of Class 3 Colorado River water rights.
+Our Associated farming operations in Yuma, Arizona source water from the Colorado River through the YMIDD, where we have access to approximately 11,700 acre feet of Class 3 Colorado River water rights.

-For the six months ended April 30, 2016, irrigation costs for our agricultural operations were \$0.1 million higher than the same period in fiscal year 2015.
-Costs may continue to increase as we pump more water than our historical averages and federal, state and local water delivery infrastructure costs may increase to access these limited water supplies.
+For the nine months ended July 31, 2016, irrigation costs for our agricultural operations were similar to the same period in fiscal year 2015.
+Costs may increase as we pump more water than our historical averages and federal, state and local water delivery infrastructure costs may increase to access these limited water supplies.
 In response to the drought, we have an ongoing plan for irrigation improvements in fiscal year 2016 that includes drilling new wells and upgrading existing wells and irrigation systems.

-We believe we have access to adequate supplies of water for our agricultural operations as well as the real estate development and rental operations segments of our business and currently do not anticipate the California drought will have a material impact our operating results.
+We believe we have access to adequate supplies of water for our agricultural operations as well as our real estate development and rental operations divisions of our business and currently do not anticipate the California drought will have a material impact our operating results.
 However, if the current drought conditions persist or worsen or if regulatory responses to such conditions limit our access to water, our business could be negatively impacted by these conditions and responses in terms of access to water and/or cost of water.